Of Special Historic Interest

 Built in 1876, for Virginia City's school

-children and it was used until 1936.
-Today it is a museum
+children, it was used until 1936.
+It is the last school of

 devoted to telling the history of Virginia City, the mining

 district and the Comstock Lode.
 Located at 57 S C Street

 in Virginia City, NV.

 [History and Photos]